cseanburns/electronic_resource_mgmt/src/09-markets-economics.md

 This was confirmed by the recent court battle between the Internet Archive and various publishers.
 The implication places significant constraints on libraries' abilities to offer digital content.

-As libraries face the challenge of renting rather than owning ebooks and ejournals, budget constrains grow more severe.
+As libraries face the challenge of renting rather than owning ebooks and ejournals, budget constraints grow more severe.
-The impact of these constrains is felt not only in public libraries but also in academic institutions, where the need to access high-cost scholarly journals competes with limited financial resources.
+The impact of these constraints is felt not only in public libraries but also in academic institutions, where the need to access high-cost scholarly journals competes with limited financial resources.
 The trend towards Gold Open Access offers some potential for greater access to research.
 However, the rising publication costs for authors and grant funders may strain research funding and complicate the landscape further.